 If you want to print a document that you’ve opened or edited in Notepad, things couldn’t be simpler: access the File menu and select Print.
 However, before you print anything, you might want to adjust how your document will look on paper.
 For that, you can use the “Page setup” option from Notepad’s File menu.

 Although the Page setup options are relatively limited in Notepad, they do provide you with all the basics.
 You can select the paper size and printer tray used, the orientation (portrait or landscape), margins, as well as the header and footer used, if any.

 Then, go back to the File menu and select Print.

 Notepad will launch the Print dialog, where you can further adjust how you want the document to be printed on paper.
 Change the settings according to your wishes, and press the Print button to send the file to the printer.

 TIP: If you have more than one printer installed, here’s how to set the default printer in Windows.

 How to display Notepad in dark mode on Windows 11

 Windows 11’s Notepad has a feature that’s not available in older Microsoft operating systems, not even in Windows 10.
 That’s its ability to display its interface in light or dark mode, depending on what you prefer.
 To change Notepad’s visual interface, press the Settings button in the top-right corner of its window.

 Then, on the Settings page, click or tap on App theme and select the display mode you like best: Light or Dark.

-Truth be told, I don’t really use Notepad often.
-However, I find it helpful every now and then, when I’m in a hurry and want to write something down.
+Truth be told, I don’t really use Notepad that often.
+However, I find it helpful every now and then when I’m in a hurry and want to write something down.
 What about you?
 Do you use Notepad on a regular basis?
 Let me know in the comments below if you find it handy and whether you like its features in Windows 11.
-What would you like Microsoft to add to this app?
+What else would you like Microsoft to add to this app?